TERMS AND CONDITIONS OF SUPPLY OF GOODS

 (a) Normally GHC will allow the customer to purchase and continue to purchase Goods as long as the total of the customer’s account does not exceed the customer’s pre-approved account limit (if applicable).

-(b) GHC may require further trade references or reports from the customer from time to time and additional information if the customer applies to increase its account limit.
+(b) GHC may require further trade references or reports from the customer and additional information if the customer applies to increase its account limit and to enable GHC to assess whether that limit should be decreased.

 (d) The customer agrees that it will, on GHC’s request, also provide GHC further supporting documentation for the purpose of assessing the customer’s credit worthiness.

-(e) In no circumstances is GHC obliged to approve any application for an increase in the limit of the customer’s account.
+(e) GHC is not obliged to approve any application for an increase in the limit of the customer’s account.

 (a) the customer breaches any provision of these Terms (or any other agreement with GHC) and this constitutes a material breach;

-(c) any event occurs or information becomes known to GHC which, in GHC’s opinion, might materially affect the customer’s creditworthiness or the customer’s ability or willingness to comply with its obligations under these Terms (or any other agreement with GHC),
+(c) any event occurs materially and adversely affects the customer’s creditworthiness or the customer’s ability to comply with its obligations under these Terms,

-then without limiting any other right or remedy GHC may have, GHC may at any time without notice:
+then without limiting any other right or remedy GHC may have, GHC on 5 business days notice to the customer:

 (a) suspend or terminate any or all existing and future contracts with the customer for the supply of Goods; or